SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Conclusion

-Overall, \algo\ expands our toolkit in the explainability of machine learning models in genomics and, more broadly, in problems with a combinatorial nature.
-It enables us to extract and explain feature interactions that were never accessible before due to the combinatorial explosion of high-order interactions.
+In this paper, we introduced SHAP zero, an algorithm for estimating Shapley values and interactions with a near-zero additional cost for future queried sequences after paying an initial up-front cost to find the Fourier transform.
+Our theoretical analysis and large-scale experiments show that SHAP zero significantly reduces amortized computational cost by orders of magnitude while identifying nearly all predictive motifs.
+Overall, \algo\ expands our toolkit in the explainability of biological sequence models and, more broadly, in problems with a combinatorial nature.
 Our work will further encourage interdisciplinary algorithms and theoretical frameworks at the intersection of signal processing, coding theory, and algebraic geometry for the benefit of explainability in machine learning.